bardpedersen/bardpedersen/README.md

 Hi!

 I am in my fourth year of a master's degree in robotics.
-I use GitHub primarily for fun and as a cloud service for my code in coursed.
+I use GitHub primarily for fun and as a cloud service for my code used in courses.

 <br /><br />
 <div id="header" align="center">